 Hello again!
-So today I will be showing you all how I create wood and resin jewelry.
-These resin pendants are easily my most talked about item at craft shows.
+So today, I’ll be showing you all how I create wood and resin jewelry.
+These resin pendants are easily my most talked about items at craft shows.
 They require power tools and a lot of elbow grease, but the result is something people are always in awe of.
-There’s a lot to cover in this tutorial, so let’s just dive right in!
+This tutorial has much to cover, so let’s dive right in!

 -Tree Wood Slice

-So like I stated above, my mold is a 7″x 7″ plastic mold but if you have a mold similar in size and depth (at least 1 inch deep), then feel free to use what you have.
-Before starting, I pre-condition my mold with some mold release being sure to cover the whole surface area.
+This mold is a 7-inch square mold but feel free to use what you have.
+Before starting, I pre-condition my mold with mold release being sure to cover the whole surface area.
 Let this dry before pouring resin into the mold.
-This step can be omitted if you have a silicone mold.
-The brand I am using is Castin’ Craft.

-If you are going to buy your wood from the craft store (I got mine for $6), here are some tips on picking a good slice:
+If you’re buying your wood, here are some tips on picking a good slice:

 -Look for a piece with noticeable age lines (some are too bleached).

 -The more ridges in the bark, the better!

 -Pick a piece that isn’t too thick.
 About 1″ thick will be the easiest to work with.